alexeyshevin/php_task_list/README.md

 # php_task_list
-For correct view of non-English texts you should to create .htaccess file and add netx: AddDefaultCharset UTF-8
+For correct view of non-English texts you should to create .htaccess file and add next: AddDefaultCharset UTF-8